B.S. Mechanical Engineering, Florida Polytechnic University 2018 firstname.lastname@example.org

 B.S.
 Systems Engineering, University of Virginia, Expected May 2019 firstname.lastname@example.org

-Raewyn Haines is a second-year student from Vienna, Virginia, currently pursuing a degree in Systems Engineering with a minor in Materials Science Engineering.
+Raewyn Haines is a fourth-year student from Vienna, Virginia, currently pursuing a degree in Systems Engineering with a minor in Materials Science Engineering.
 She joined the Burns Group in Fall of 2016.
 She is a member of Virginia Motorsports (in which she works with a team to build and race an off-road vehicle) and in her free time enjoys running and hiking.

 B.S.
 Civil Engineering, University of Virginia, Expected May 2021 email@example.com

-Justine Schulte is a currently a first-year student from Trout Run, Pennsylvania.
+Justine Schulte is a currently a second-year student from Trout Run, Pennsylvania.
 She is currently pursuing a degree in Civil Engineering as well as a minor in Materials Science.
 She joined the Burns Group in the spring of 2018.
 In her free time, she enjoys swimming, painting, theater and occasionally reading a word or two.